scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 Citations let a reader inspect why each claim exists.
 Together they allow one document to carry as much or as little detail as a role needs, while preserving a route back to the reviewed evidence behind every important machine claim.

+That completes the first half of the pipeline: imperfect source documents have become a reviewed ledger, and every published résumé is a projection of it.
+In [part two](/blog/lucidresume-evidence-filler), I use Chrome's local Gemini Nano model to map unfamiliar job-form questions onto that ledger.
+It is a useful demonstration of the boundary: the model may find evidence, but it still cannot author a new professional fact.

 ## References